Resources, Applications and Techniques

 Simple Data Collection.

-POE can also be used to enter new records.
+You can also use POE to enter new records.

-When entering a new record, choose your organization from the
+When entering a new record, choose your group from the

-drop down, and then choose one of your organization's projects.
+drop down, and then choose one of your group's projects.

 As soon as you have chosen a project, the page below will be filled